-Apparently, the earthquake had caused quite a bit of damage in the park and no cars were allowed on the roads that lead to the towns and viewing points we wanted to visit.
+Apparently, the earthquake had caused quite a bit of damage in the park and no cars were allowed on the roads that lead to the villages and viewing points we wanted to visit.
 No Piano Grande for us.
 No Castelluccio.
 What a bummer.

 On the one hand, we were worried for the people living there, but I'd be lying if I said we weren't disappointed.
 Preci and the Monti Sibillini Park were a bit out of the way from the other places we'd planned to visit on this trip and now we wouldn't even be able to see the views my dad's photos had gotten us looking forward to.

 But we turned bad luck into a fun day at Il Collaccio, going for a walk and enjoying some downtime at the pool.

 Before we left, we got to chat with Raffaello, the manager of Il Collaccio.
 He told us about his expansion and further innovation plans for the future.
 I always love it when I get to speak to the people behind a business.
 It gives you a look behind the scenes and almost always these people are incredibly passionate about what they do.

 It wasn't any different with Raffaelo, and so I was happy to hear that Il Collaccio didn't suffer any damages during the earthquakes that followed in the weeks after our stay.
-It's now quiet in the region again and Il Collaccio is ready to welcome guests again in the new season.
+It's now quiet in the area again and Il Collaccio is ready to welcome guests again in the new season.

 Rates depend on the time of the year and the kind of accommodation chosen.

-WiFi is €5/day/device, if I remember correctly, which is a bit of a shame.
+WiFi is €5/day/device, if I remember correctly, which is a somewhat of a shame.
 It was the only downside we encountered to staying here, though.